๐Ÿ“š18th and 19th Century Literature

 • Affairs and spending sprees represent futile attempts to manufacture the emotional intensity she craves

-• Flaubert's Realist critique of Romanticism—Emma is destroyed not by society's cruelty but by her own inability to accept ordinary life
+• Flaubert's Realist critique of Romanticism: Emma is destroyed not by society's cruelty but by her own inability to accept ordinary life.
+The novel essentially asks what happens when someone tries to live inside a Romantic novel and finds that reality won't cooperate.

 The Bildungsroman Protagonist: Class, Ambition, and Disillusionment

-The coming-of-age narrative dominated 19th-century fiction, particularly in England.
-These protagonists learn hard truths about social mobility, the corruption of wealth, and the difference between surface respectability and genuine worth—lessons their authors wanted readers to absorb.
+The coming-of-age narrative (Bildungsroman, from the German for "novel of formation") dominated 19th-century fiction, particularly in England.
+These protagonists learn hard truths about social mobility, the corruption of wealth, and the difference between surface respectability and genuine worth.

 Pip (Great Expectations)

-• Anonymous benefactor elevates him from blacksmith's apprentice to "gentleman"—but the source of his fortune (convict Magwitch) undermines his class pretensions
+• Anonymous benefactor elevates him from blacksmith's apprentice to "gentleman", but the source of his fortune (the convict Magwitch) undermines his class pretensions entirely

 • Snobbery toward Joe and Biddy represents his moral corruption by wealth; redemption comes through recognizing their superior worth

-• Miss Havisham and Estella teach him that the upper classes are not inherently superior—often the opposite
+• Miss Havisham and Estella teach him that the upper classes are not inherently superior.
+Miss Havisham, frozen in her decaying wedding dress, is one of Dickens's most vivid images of wealth turned rotten.

 Oliver Twist (Oliver Twist)